Anne Lyon, Countess of Kinghorne: Marriage

-John Carey thought the wedding would be held at Linlithgow, and some sources following Carey's letter state the wedding took place in June at Linlithgow.
-Anne of Denmark set out from Linlithgow to Stirling on 30 May for the wedding banquet but fell ill after her horse was unruly.
-Neither James VI or Anne of Denmark attended the wedding because Anne was ill at Linlithgow.
-She was thought to be pregnant.
-James VI invited the Earl of Mar to join merry making at Gask in July 1595 and this was probably the "in-fare" feast for the wedding.
+In the end, neither James VI or Anne of Denmark attended the wedding at Stirling because Anne was ill at Linlithgow.
+James VI invited the Earl of Mar to join him at merry making at Gask in July 1595 and this was probably the "in-fare" feast for the wedding.

 Before the wedding, Anne Murray was said to be trying to make the marriage celebrations a peaceful occasion to bring together factions at court.
 The marriage was of political significance in Scotland, controversially arranged by the Earl of Mar, whose mother Annabell was a Tullibardine Murray, without the knowledge of Patrick's uncle, the Master of Glamis.
 The Master of Glamis wanted Patrick Lyon to marry a sister of the Laird of Cessford.
 Mar's involvement was part of his feud with the Chancellor of Scotland, John Maitland of Thirlestane.

 John Colville wrote about the marriage of "Mestres Annas", as "A mariage laitlie contracted heir betwix the young Lord Glammes and Tillibarn his dochter will walkin (waken) again the greif betwix .a (Mar) and .h (Master of Glamis), for .h (Glamis) is marveluislie displesed tharwith".
 Colville felt that whatever the facts were, the Master of Glamis thought that Mar had practiced to his prejudice.

 At Blair Castle a spade from Sri Lanka is said to have been a gift from Patrick Lyon to Anne Murray in 1594.
+According to her husband's 1615 will, her household servants included Margaret Colhoun an embroiderer, Helen Lyon a bed-maker or washing woman described as a lotrix, and two other female servants Agnes Livingston and Catherine Lyon.
+There was a musician named George Murray and two gentlewomen Helen Stewart and Jonet Murray.